 The College Registrar through the Vice President of Student Services is responsible for maintaining and controlling all student education records.
-An individual who believes that the College has failed U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-8520
+An individual who believes that the College has failed to comply with the requirements of FERPA may file a complaint with the:

+U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-8520